aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 * **--proc_prefix_bits** : this defines the number of processes to be launched
 * **--ranges_bits** : this is an extension to --proc_prefix_bits and elongates the time taken by a single process.
 It also avoids simulation of repeated pattern of CZ paths.
 For approximation this is by default set to zero.
 * **--branch_bits** : this defines the number of CZ gates to simulate in DFS.
+**NOTE 6p + 6r + 6d** :
+6p means each process gets a 6-bit ID, 6r means each process extends this ID with 6 additional bits in all possible ways, and 6b means that each 12-bit prefix is branched into 2^6 branches (starting from a checkpoint state that is saved and reused)

 These options should be modified if default value is not desired:
 * **--approx** : the value of this option is the denominator of the fidelity; e.g For fidelity = 0.125 , --approx=8.
 This acts as an epsilon for choosing CZ paths when performing approximate simulation.